nginx/unit-docs/source/configuration.rst

         }
     }

-Here, all requests to images, fonts, and any text based files will have a cache control header added to the response.
+Here, all requests to images, fonts, and any text-based files will have a cache control header added to the response.
 Any other requests will still serve the files, but this time without the header.
-This is useful for serving common web page resources that do not change; web browsers and proxies are informed this content should be cached.
+This is useful for serving common web page resources that do not change; web browsers and proxies are informed that this content should be cached.

 If the MIME type of a requested file isn't recognized, it's considered empty